mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ## Changing your preset

-mastercomfig now supports selecting a preset after download.
+mastercomfig supports selecting a preset after download.
 Add a file to your `user` folder called `pre_comfig.cfg`.
 In this file, put your desired preset as `preset=preset-name`.
 Preset names are:

 * ultra
 * high